Montana Court Records

 The Difference Between a Divorce and an Annulment in Montana

 Individuals who are married in Montana can end the marriage following a declaration of divorce or annulment by the Montana Judiciary.
-Records of such family law actions are regarded as public and available to interested persons unless a court order or statute restricts it.
+Records of such family law actions are considered public and generally available to interested persons unless a court order or statute restricts them.

 What is a Montana Divorce Decree?